zeissmicroscopy/cytodata_2022_workshop/README.md

     conda env create --file env_cyto2022.yml

+> Important: If one wants to test the labeling & training directly on [APEER] or create a module it is required to have an account.

 ## Workshop Content

 The workshop is focusing on various tools and python packages published be ZEISS for reading CZI images, exchanging Deep-Learning models and general image processing The following topics will be covered: